MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3dwddm2_0ddi_getcryptosessionprivatedatasize.md

-#### - pPrivateOutputSize [out]

-Returns the size of private data that the driver needs for output commands.

-#### - pPrivateInputSize [out]

-Returns the size of private data that the driver needs for input commands.

 #### - pCryptoType [in]

 Indicates the crypto type for which the private input and output size is queried.

+#### - pDecoderProfile [in, optional]

+Indicates the decoder profile for which the private input and output size is queried.

 #### - pKeyExchangeType [in]